 Types of Superchargers

-Following are the different types of superchargers:
+Following are the three types of superchargers:

 - Centrifugal type supercharger.

 Centrifugal Type Supercharger

 It consists of an impeller which rotates at a very high speed, about 10,000 r.p.m.
 The air-fuel mixture enters the impeller at the center and after passing through the impeller and diffuser vanes goes out of the casing to the engine cylinder. due to the high speed of the impeller, the mixture forced into the cylinder at high pressure.